 As a Fort Collins same sex divorce lawyer, The Cossitt Law Firm understands the components that are common to all types of divorce proceedings, as well as any aspects that are unique to a same sex marriage or civil union that comes to an end.
 Our team understands the emotion that accompanies a divorce, and you can trust us to represent you and your interests with the empathy that you deserve.
 We also will deliver the highest level of professionalism for you in your divorce negotiations and hearings.
 We do not back down when representing your interests or when your spouse’s lawyer attempts to bully you or our team.
-For a confidential review of your situation, contact our same sex divorce lawyer in Denver at 970-488-1887 today.

 Our same sex divorce attorney knows that going through a divorce generates a lot of questions.
 Once you choose to hire us, you can rest assured that our Fort Collins divorce lawyer will be available to answer any questions that pop up along the way.
 We work hard to be as responsive as possible to our clients.
 We never want them to feel like they are in the dark about where the case is going.
 One of the most common questions we hear involves the overall process of how to get a same sex divorce in Colorado.